webqit/oohtml/README.md

 ### Inline Data-Binding

-Here, we get the `expr` attribute for a declarative, neat, key/value data-binding syntax:
+For attributes, OOHTML deviates from the usual but problematic idea of bringing markup-style bindings into attributes: `title="Hello { titleValue }"`; as though attributes had the same semantics as markup.
+Instead, we get a dedicated "expressions" attribute - `expr` - for a key/value data-binding approach:

 ```html
 <div expr="<directive> <param>: <arg>;"></div>